At IPS We Guide and Advise Our Families Through the Ex-Missions Process

-At IPS we work very closely with our families as they navigate the kindergarten process.
+At IPS we work very closely with our families as they navigate the kindergarten application process.
 Knowing the children as students, we feel we are the best resource to advise our families.
-In late winter we hold a large group meeting for parents of our three-year-olds to explain the process for both private and public schools.
+Our advising process begins in the second half of a child’s 3’s year.
+In late winter we hold a large group meeting for these parents to explain the process for both private and public schools.
 About half of IPS students continue on to public schools and half to private schools.
 Many families consider both options!

 After the group meeting, interested families schedule a private advising meeting to take place in May or June.
 Before this meeting takes place, the child is observed in class on different occasions by members of the exmissions team(director/ongoing school advisor/location director).
 We note how their skills are developing and their readiness to interact with new adults, as they would in a testing situation or at a school play session.